 PERFORMANCE GRADED ASPHALT BINDER SPECIFICATIONS: (To view the tables in full screen mode, click on them. )

-PERFORMANCE GRADE BITUMEN APPLICATIONS
+PERFORMANCE GRADE BITUMEN (PG BITUMEN) APPLICATIONS AND USES

 - PG 52-28 is often used in new construction and road maintenance paving, as well as dense-graded and open-graded Hot Mix Asphalt (HMA).
 This solution might also be used to seal cracks in paving as well as the margins of the paving.
 Membrane spraying in areas like bridge decks and pavement protecting membranes is another use.